Clive Bannister: Phoenix Group plc

-Rathbones Brothers plc
+Rathbones

-On 12 January 2021 Rathbone Brothers plc announced the appointment of Bannister as their chair designate; with the intention that he will succeed the incumbent Mark Nicholls, following the conclusion of the 2021 Annual General Meeting on 6 May; subject to regulatory approval.

-Rathbone's is a FTSE 250 company.
-It is one of the UK's leading private client wealth managers with c. £50bn of funds under administration; employing 1500 professionals from 15 offices.
+Bannister is currently chair of Rathbone Group Plc, a FTSE 250 company, having been appointed in April 2021.
+It is one of the UK's leading private client wealth managers with about £100bn of funds under management or administration following its purchase of Investec in April 2023.

+Beazley

+Bannister was elected to the board of Beazley in February 2023 and appointed to the chair in April 2023.
+Beazley is a specialist insurance company and is a constituent of the FTSE 100.

 Museum of London

-Bannister was appointed chair of the Museum of London by Boris Johnson in 2013 and reappointed in 2017 by Sadiq Khan to a second four-year term in office.
+Bannister is chair of the Museum of London.
+He was originally appointed to the post by Boris Johnson in 2013 and reappointed for four year terms in 2017 and 2021 by Sadiq Khan.
 Its 19-strong board is drawn from elected members of the City of London Corporation and nominated members from the Greater London Authority.
-Funding from both these institutions, plus the Arts Council England, supports the museum.

 Personal life

 Bannister married American-born Marjorie Jean Barfuss (Connecticut) in April 1992 and they have three sons.
-He appears in Jeffrey Epstein's book of contacts which lists six telephone numbers.